xieyuheng/inner/persons/judea-pearl/causality.md

 # 7 The Logic of Structure-Based Counterfactuals

+## 7.1 Structural Model Semantics

+### 7.1.1 Definitions: Causal Models, Actions, and Counterfactuals

+A “model,” in the common use of the word, is an idealized representation of reality that highlights some aspects and ignores others.
+In logical systems, however, a model is a mathematical object that assigns truth values to sentences in a given language, where each sentence represents some aspect of reality.
+Truth tables, for example, are models in propositional logic; they assign a truth value to any Boolean expression, which may represent an event or a set of conditions in the domain of interest.
+A joint probability function, as another example, is a model in probability logic; it assigns a truth value to any sentence of the form `P(A | B) < p`, where A and B are Boolean expressions representing events.
+A _causal model_, naturally, should encode the truth values of sentences that deal with causal relationships; these include

+- action sentences
+  (e.g., “A will be true if we do B”),

+- counterfactuals
+  (e.g., “A would have been different were it not for B”),

+- and plain causal utterances
+  (e.g., “A may cause B” or “B occurred because of A”).

+Such sentences cannot be interpreted in standard propositional logic or probability calculus because they deal with changes that occur in the external world rather than with changes in our beliefs about a static world.
+Causal models encode and distinguish information about external changes through an explicit representation of the mechanisms that are altered in such changes.

+TODO

+- **Xie:** A counterfactual expression is interpreted as a hypothetical modification of the model, if the model is implemented by a group of equations about number, there are many modifications.

+  How about other kind of models?

+TODO

+### 7.1.2 Evaluating Counterfactuals: Deterministic Analysis

+TODO

 # 8 Imperfect Experiments: Bounding Effects and Counterfactuals

 # 9 Probability of Causation: Interpretation and Identification